Sonoran-Software/Sonoran-Radio-Docs/tutorials/usage/in-game-radio/erlc-signal-towers.md

 Make sure that:

 * The community server is set to **ER:LC** under **Customize** > **Game Integration**.
-* The ER:LC private server displays **Hub synced**.
+* The ER:LC private server displays **Hub synced** if you want to preview live players and apply signal changes.
-* Each player has linked the Roblox account they use in ER:LC to their Sonoran account.
+* Each player has linked the Roblox account they use in ER:LC to their Sonoran account for live signal.

 If the private server is not connected yet, follow [Configure a Game Integration](../../getting-started/configure-game-integration.md#erlc).

-## Open the ER:LC Map
+## Open the ER:LC Tower Map

-1. Navigate to **Customize** > **Zones**.
+1. Navigate to **Customize** > **Game Integration**.
-2. Select the community server you want to configure.
+2. Select **ER:LC**.
-3. Select **Signal Towers**.
+3. Scroll to **Virtual Signal Towers** below the private-server settings.

-The Zones page automatically displays the map for the game selected under **Game Integration**.
-ER:LC servers show the ER:LC map and Signal Towers editor.
-FiveM servers continue to show their FiveM map with Geo Channels and Degrade Zones.
+The separate **Zones** page also uses your game selection automatically.
+ER:LC servers use the ER:LC map for emergency zones, while FiveM servers use the FiveM map and continue to provide Geo Channels and Degrade Zones.

 ## Place a Tower